fwiffo/seedfinder-beam/README.md

   --search_radius=<int>
     Default: 2048
     Radius to search for structures and biomes, in blocks; structures will round up to an integer number of regions.
+For example, 2048 blocks will be exact for witch huts, and ocean monuments which have 32 chunk regions, but will round up to 2560 for woodland mansions, which have 80 chunk regions.
   --spawn_biomes=<none | flower_forest | ice_spikes | jungle | mega_taiga | mesa | mushroom_island | ocean>
     Default: none
-    Search for seeds with specific biomes at spawn.
+    Search for seeds with specific biomes at spawn --start_seed=<String>
-  --start_seed=<String>
     Default: 0
     Lower 48 bits of start seed for search; 0 to 256T. suffixes of K, M, G and T